pedr0sehn/quizGame/README.md

 A math quiz made with Javascript to test out my knowledge in programming

-You can run this quiz by opening the index.html file in your computer
+You can run this quiz by opening the index.html file on your computer